golanlevin/60-120/2025/assignments/audiovisual_environment/readme.md

 For this project, you will develop an “audio-reactive” visual composition.
 Your project should use audio in at least two ways to either generate or modify a graphic.
 It will help to:

+* **Consider** conceptual possibilities such as: making a music video, making a visual accompaniment for a live performance, making an ambient display, etc.
 * **Identify** some suitable audio.
 Given the tools you have available, instrumental rhythmic music may work best, but that’s just a suggestion, not a requirement.
 Edit and/or trim your audio to produce a clip that’s about 1-3 minutes long.
 * **Study** project examples to understand what sorts of signals you can obtain from audio (such as amplitude from certain frequency bands).
 * **Identify** a set of visual parameters you want the audio signals to control (such as the color, position, displacement, etc. of a visual design).